data-integration-toolkit/ditk/graph/embedding/edge2vec/readme.md

 This file is the child class of the common parent class for the group.
 It inherits all the methods and implements them.

 To run main.py, input.txt has to be placed in the same directory as main.py.
-The transition model gets saved in the file matrix.txt and the final embedding gets saved in a file vector.txt.
+The transition model gets saved in the file matrix.txt which is an edge type matrix.
+This model is hence used to get the final node ebmedding which is saved in a file vector.txt.

 ## Reasons